dockur/samba/readme.md

   - /example/users.conf:/etc/samba/users.conf
 ```

-The format of the `users.conf` file is as follows:
-Lines starting with `#` are ignore and treated as a comment.
-Each line contains a `:` separated list of attributes describing the user to be created.
+Each line inside that file contains a `:` separated list of attributes describing the user to be created.

 `username:UID:groupname:GID:password:homedir`
-`username:UID:groupname:GID:password`

 where:
 - `username` The textual name of the user.